Tech-Meet-10-IITB-Solutions/SuryaDrishti/README.md

-## Installation Procedure for AstroNetra
+## Installation Procedure for SuryaDrishti

 ### Dependencies

-AstroNetra depends on npm, node.js and Python3.8
+SuryaDrishti depends on npm, node.js and Python3.8

 npm and node.js can be installed with -